wp-plugins/coupon-creator/readme.txt

 Insert the shortcode in the content editor of a post, page, or custom post type.

 <h4>How can I display coupons using the shortcode in a sidebar text widget? </h4>
-Add this coding to your theme’s function.php:
+Add this coding to your theme's function.php:

 add_filter('widget_text', 'do_shortcode');

 <h4>How can I prevent coupons from appearing in a site search? </h4>
-By default the coupons are excluded from search, however, if you add coding to show custom post types in the search you would have to exclude the custom post type, cctor_coupon.
+By default the coupons are excluded from search.
+However, if you add coding to show custom post types in the search, you would have to exclude the custom post type, cctor_coupon.

 <h4>How can I remove the Click to Open in Print View or Click to Print Text? </h4>
 You either modify the shortcode and the template file or use CSS to hide the display of either.

 <h4>Does the Coupon Creator have custom capabilities for WordPress users? </h4>
-No, there are no built in capabilities for users.
+No, there are no custom capabilities for users.
 The plugin is designed to work on single sites and not directory sites.

 <h4>Can I change cctor_coupon in the print view permalink? </h4>
 You may customize the permalink in the coding, but not from the dashboard.
 I made it that way to reduce conflict and so that a page could use coupon in its permalink.